bondhugula/pluto/README.md

 ## Specifying custom tile sizes through the `tile.sizes` file

 A 'tile.sizes' file in the current working directory can be used to manually specify tile sizes.
-Specify one tile size on each line and as many tile sizes are there are hyperplanes in the outermost non-trivial permutable band.
-When specifying tile sizes for multiple levels (with --second-level-tile), first specify first level tile sizes, then second:first tile size ratios.
+Specify one tile size on each line, and as many tile sizes are there are hyperplanes in the outermost non-trivial permutable band.
+When specifying tile sizes for multiple levels (with --second-level-tile), first specify first-level tile sizes, then second:first tile size ratios.
 See examples/matmul/tile.sizes as an example.
 If
-8x128x8 is the first level tile size, and 128x256x128 for the second level, the tile.sizes file will be
+8x128x8 is the first level tile size, and 128x256x128 for the second level, the tile.sizes file will be:

 ```
 # First level tile size 8x128x8.